 Costs for certain activities, such as manufacturing, nonclinical studies and clinical trials are generally recognized based on the evaluation of the progress of completion of specific tasks using information and data provided by our vendors and collaborators.
 Research and development activities are central to our business.
-We expect to increase our investment in research and development in order to advance our product candidates through clinical trials.
-As a result, we expect that our research and development expenses will increase substantially in the foreseeable future as we continue to invest in research and development activities, pursue clinical development of our product candidates and expand our product candidate pipeline.
+We expect to increase our investment in research and development in order to advance FYARRO in additional indications through clinical trials.
+As a result, we expect that our research and development expenses will increase substantially in the foreseeable future as we continue to invest in research and development activities, pursue clinical development of FYARRO in additional indications and any other product candidates we may develop in the future and expand our product candidate pipeline.

-The process of commercialization and conducting the necessary preclinical and clinical research to obtain regulatory approval is costly and timeconsuming.
+The process of commercialization and conducting the necessary preclinical and clinical research to obtain regulatory approval is costly and time-consuming.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 Accordingly, to the extent that our product candidates continue to advance into clinical trials, including larger and later-stage clinical trials, our expenses will increase substantially and may become more variable.